OCA/sale-workflow/sale_order_line_effective_date/README.rst

 Installation
 ============

-To see field "Effective date" and "Last Effective date" you can install *sale_order_line_menu*
+To see field "Effective date", "Last Effective date" and "Order Commitment Date" you can install *sale_order_line_menu*

 Usage
 =====